 Back in 2019, the Kayenta Solar generation facility was expanded by 28 MW and now produces enough emissions-free energy to serve approximately 36,000 homes.

 In September 2018, we shared that SRP, along with the NTUA and Navajo Nation leaders, celebrated the groundbreaking for an expansion of Kayenta Solar.

-The facility paved the way for future partnerships in which NTUA and SRP will work together toward the development of renewable energy projects within the Navajo Nation to support the Nation’s goal of charting their own energy future and improving the health and welfare of the residents of the Navajo Nation.
+The facility paved the way for future collaboration in which NTUA and SRP are working together toward the development of renewable energy projects within the Navajo Nation.
+This supports the Nation’s goal of charting its own energy future and improving the health and welfare of its residents.

 During the construction of Kayenta Solar, the Navajo workforce was paid $5.2 million and received over 4,700 hours of specialized training in solar utility construction.
 The construction also generated $3,017,055 in taxes paid to the Navajo Nation.
 Overall, it is estimated that $15.6 million in economic activity occurred within the surrounding communities during the construction period.

-Last spring SRP was one of 28 volunteer utilities that participated in the Light Up the Navajo Nation pilot project and has committed to participating once again in 2020.
+Last spring SRP was one of 28 volunteer utilities that participated in the Light Up the Navajo Nation project and has committed to participating once again in 2020.
 Through this effort, a total of 233 Native American families received electric service to their homes for the first time and the program expects to exceed that number in its second year.